Probiotics vs. prebiotics: 8 key insights to revolutionise your gut health

 • lower risk of psychiatric disorders

-Gut health is linked to metabolism and weight management.
-The gut microbiome affects the way your body stores fat, balances blood glucose levels, and responds to hunger hormones, thereby influencing your weight and overall metabolic health.
+Gut health is also linked to metabolism and weight management.
+Your gut microbiome affects the way your body stores fat, balances blood glucose levels, and responds to hunger hormones.

 The microbiome is defined as all the bacteria, viruses, fungi, archaea, and eukaryotes that inhabit the human body.